Questions?

 Do you allow my older children to be involved in my care?

 Yes!
 You know your children best, so if they can attend your visit while also allowing you to have your attention on the conversation in the visit, then they are welcome.
-Please remember that my exam room is relatively small, and there aren’t very many extra places to sit, so bear that in mind when you’re inviting people to your appointments.
+Please remember that the exam room is relatively small, and there aren’t very many extra places to sit, so bear that in mind when you’re inviting people to your appointments.
 Plan to speak with your care team if you are considering having older children attend the birth.

 What else is involved in planning for a home birth?